 My birthday falls at Christmas time.
 Christmas birthdays are a bit odd.
 A straw poll unveils people who felt that as children they suffered from ‘joint’ presents, kids who had Christmas in the morning and a birthday in the afternoon, thus diluting the excitement.
-Mummy says it is testament to Grandma and Grandad that she never felt that way.
+It’s a testament to my own parents that I never felt that way.

-She is lucky, in that her birthday falls just before the big day, and so as a child and teenager she claims everyone was in the party mood, relatives had all come to stay, and that it felt like Christmas was all about her.
+I’m lucky, in that my birthday falls just before the big day, and so as a child and teenager, I remember everyone being in the party mood, relatives had all come to stay, and it felt like Christmas was all about me.
 Christmas was even better due to the early high spirits.
-Conversely Mummy had an Aunt whose birthday fell 4 days after Christmas.
-She invariably forgot to send a card.
+Conversely, my Aunt whose birthday fell 4 days after Christmas, rarely had any fanfare, and I regularly forgot to send her a card.

-These days Mummy is less concerned with the date, and more so with the status quo.
+These days I’m less concerned with the date, and more so with the status quo.
 B.K.* a birthday would typically follow these lines:

 - 8am – wake, raise eybrow at clock, doze off again.

 - 9.30 – wake again, to the smell of fresh coffee and bacon sandwiches.
 Doze off.